John L. Doran

-John L. Doran (1815 – January 21, 1887) was an Irish American immigrant, lawyer, and Union Army officer in the American Civil War.
-He also served one term in the Wisconsin State Assembly, representing the old 3rd ward of the city of Milwaukee in the 4th Wisconsin Legislature (1851).
+John L. Doran (c.
+1815 – January 21, 1887) was an Irish American immigrant, lawyer, and Union Army officer in the American Civil War.
+He also served one term in the Wisconsin State Assembly, representing the old 3rd ward of the city of Milwaukee in the 4th Wisconsin Legislature (1851), and was a delegate to Wisconsin's second constitutional convention, which drafted the Constitution of Wisconsin in 1848.

 Early career

-John Doran was born in Ireland in 1815 and became a practicing attorney before emigrating to the United States.
+John Doran was born in Ireland in about 1815 and became a practicing attorney before emigrating to the United States.
 He settled at Milwaukee, Wisconsin Territory, sometime before 1847 and resumed his law practice.

 Politically, he became associated with the Democratic Party.
-He was elected city attorney of Milwaukee in 1847 and served as a delegate from Milwaukee County to the 2nd Wisconsin constitutional convention, which produced the Constitution of Wisconsin.
+He was elected city attorney of Milwaukee in 1847 and served as a delegate from Milwaukee County to the state's second constitutional convention, which produced the Constitution of Wisconsin.
 In 1850, he was elected to the Wisconsin State Assembly, representing the 3rd ward of the city of Milwaukee.

 Civil War service

 In the run-up to the American Civil War, Doran became the leader of a Milwaukee-based company of Wisconsin militia volunteers known as the "Montgomery Guards".
 After President Lincoln's call for volunteers, the Montgomery Guards were enrolled in the 6th Wisconsin Infantry Regiment, but Doran was instead appointed colonel of the 17th Wisconsin Infantry Regiment and tasked with recruiting and organizing that regiment.

 The 17th Wisconsin Infantry, from its inception, was designated the "Irish Brigade" and recruited primarily from the Irish American population in Wisconsin.
 Doran led the regiment for a year, through the Siege of Corinth and the Second Battle of Corinth, in which the regiment and Colonel Doran received praise for gallantry.
 However, that Winter, Colonel Doran was compelled to resign and was placed under arrest by General John McArthur.